Carnival Corporation Update on Operations

 - Medical Capability: Risk-based response plans tailored for each ship to manage medical needs, dedicated cabin capacity allocated for isolation and other operational measures, and advance arrangements with private providers for shoreside quarantine, medical facilities and transportation.

 - Shore Excursions: Only permit shore excursions according to the cruise operators’ prescribed protocols, with strict adherence required of all passengers and denial of re-boarding for any passengers that do not comply.

 Carnival Corporation's CruiseHealth Program

 - As our cruise line brands gradually resume cruising, our commitment to the health, safety and well-being of our guests, crew members and shoreside employees, and the communities we visit is reflected in our enhanced health measures developed in conjunction with government health authorities, public health experts, local ports and CLIA.

 - As our understanding of COVID-19 is still evolving, we are working closely with some of the best minds in medical science, public health and infectious disease control to understand the challenges posed by the virus and how best to mitigate its spread.

 - Our CruiseHealth program elevates our existing practices to even greater levels to give consumers confidence and peace of mind when going on a cruise vacation with us.

 - Our operational protocols are being designed to be flexible and responsive to quickly adapt to the latest learnings as necessary.

-- One of Carnival Corporation’s nine cruise line brands – Italy-based Costa Cruises – restarted sailings in September in Europe, and Germany-based AIDA Cruises restarted sailings in October.
+- Two of Carnival Corporation's nine cruise line brands – Italy-based Costa Cruises and Germany-based AIDA Cruises – restarted sailings in Europe.
 The enhanced health and safety protocols in place for AIDA and Costa have been developed in coordination with medical and scientific experts, and national and global authorities.